weliveindetail/blog/_posts/2017-07-19-debugging-clang.markdown

 ## See how Clang does it

 ...is probably the top one answer for questions in the mailing lists or stackoverflow.
 In fact it's not only a pragmatic solution, but IMHO also quite an effective one because:
-* Clang *is the* reference implementation for LLVM-based compilers
+* **Clang is the reference implementation** for LLVM-based compilers
-* facing the pace of change in LLVM and Clang, any written low-level documentation would quickly be outdated anyway
+* facing the pace of change in the code base of LLVM and Clang, any written low-level documentation will quickly be outdated anyway

 So eventually you will find yourself crawling through tons of Clang sources to actually find out how Clang does it (if you don't know how to build Clang side-by-side with LLVM then [read it here]({{ site.baseurl }}{% post_url 2017-07-17-notes-setup %}#use-enable_projects)).
 Let's say you want to know how Clang mangles C++ function names.
 If you are on OSX you will probably set a breakpoint in [`CXXNameMangler::mangle()`](https://github.com/llvm-mirror/clang/blob/master/lib/AST/ItaniumMangle.cpp#L641).
-Then you will build Clang in debug mode and watch it compiling an example C++ file like this:
+Then you will build Clang in debug mode and watch it compiling a C++ file like this:

 {% highlight c++ %}
 extern int returnValue(int a, char **b);